Seasonal Planning for South Africa Travel

-Both spring (September-November) and autumn (March-May) have predictable weather, with crisp nights and balmy days through-out the country.
+Both spring (September to November) and autumn (March to May) have predictable weather, with crisp nights and balmy days throughout the country.
 It's the best time to visit, with fewer crowds, lower prices, and active wildlife.
 During these seasons, the Cape Peninsula enjoys sunshine and warm weather with occasional showers.
 By visiting in the shoulder season, you'll avoid rain in the north near Johannesburg and Kruger, and you won't have to contest with crowds in the national park.
-Visit in the spring to see the wildflowers blooming in the normally-arid landscape and see the migrating whales, and in the fall to enjoy wine and changing leaves.
+Visit in the spring to see the wildflowers blooming in the normally-arid landscape and see the migrating whales, and in the fall, enjoy wine and changing leaves.

 If you're planning a trip to Johannesburg or the surrounding savannah, visiting during the winter on a safari to Kruger National Park is a great option.
 These areas experience virtually no rainfall during the winter months, with fairly warm days and chilly nights.
 A bonus: the leaves are mostly gone, so it's easier to spot wildlife.
 Spring and autumn are the best seasons to visit the north thanks to predictable weather, but a trip in the summer (the busy season) means you'll get to see baby animals.
 Summer in the north sees much hotter temperatures and rainfall, usually in the form of afternoon or evening thunderstorms, so make sure to plan travel and outdoor adventures accordingly.

 - Mild weather, with warming days and cool nights